korgano/PracticeMakesPerfect/README.md

 `activeProbeXP` - int, XP awarded to the player for using Active Probe.

 `sensorLockXP` - int, XP awarded to player for using Sensor Lock ability.

-`AMSKillsXP`- float, XP awarded for missile "kills" for AMS.
-Added together per-AMS attack sequence and rounded to integer.

 `missionXPEffects` - float, multiplier for bonus XP awarded for effects as a function of Mission XP.
 Functions in tandem with `missionXPeffectBonusDivisor` below to approximate a per-effect bonus.